Golden Visa Spain – A Complete Guide for 2025

 The main applicant and their family members must fulfill the requirements for the Golden Visa.

-If you are a visa holder in Spain, you may need to pay taxes depending on how long you have been living in the country.
+If you are a Golden visa holder in Spain, you may need to pay taxes depending on how long you have been living in the country.

 If you have been living in Spain for more than six months of the calendar year, you are considered a resident and will be subject to taxation on all your worldwide income.